Foreign Legion (band): 2000–2023

 A split EP with German band Riot Company was released in 2011, with a further split EP released in 2012 with Italian band Cervelli Stanki.
 The band were now back on the road with gigs including the Rebellion festival alongside bands including PiL, Rancid, Buzzcocks and Social Distortion.

 Demob bassist Steve Zuki joined the band in 2013, with live performances including two German festivals: Punk and Disorderly and Back On The Streets, a tour of northern Italy and performances in the UK, including headlining the first day at Gosport Punk Festival (with the UK Subs headlining the other day) and support slots alongside Sham 69, 999, Stiff Little Fingers and The Men They Couldn't Hang plus a return to the Rebellion festival alongside bands including Sham 69, Jello Biafra and the Guantanamo School of Medicine, GBH, Discharge, Peter Hook and The Light, TV Smith and many more.

 Light at the End of the Tunnel was recorded in 2013 and released on Germany's KB Records in August 2013.
 Featuring one song sung by bassist Zuki, the album features a number of songs referencing the band's Welsh working-class background, including Market Trader, Regeneration (Council List), and Miners (The Fathers' Sacrifice).
 The cover image by fellow Merthyr resident Gus Payne depicts a Welsh miner kneeling with his hand on the hilt of a sword planted into the ground, possibly referencing the sword in the stone myth and, along with the album title and the closing track Phoenix From The Flame, provides a positive theme with hope for the future.
 Vocalist M.H. confirms this intent to project hope for the future; "Light At The End Of The Tunnel is meant to give hope and strength to all the working class people all over the word, that the shining sword...".

+Singer Mark Howells died in June 2023.

+2024–present

+With the blessing of Mark (Marcus) Howells' daughter and brother, Foreign Legion continued in 2024, with guitarist Simon Bendon taking over on lead vocals.

+2024 performances with this new line up began with support slots for The Professionals and Cockney Rejects together with a performance at Punk on the Peninsula festival in Scotland.